splunk/splunk-app-testing/README.md

 This is essentially the same file as [cicd_runner.sh](#cicd_runner.sh), but works with GitLab CI's variables and ecosystem.

 ## Process Flow

 The sequence diagram can help to explain the flow of the pipeline.
 It is constructed using mermaid and the source files for this diagram are present in the docs/ directory.

 ![Pipeline Sequence Diagram](/docs/images/flow-seq.png)

+## Contact Us

+We would love to hear from you on how you are testing your own Splunk apps or questions on how to improve your pipeline.
+Let us know at **CHANGE**